jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 Second, you have to care about many things because the weakest link in the chain of interconnected systems can get exploited.
 Not to get overwhelmed one might create some abstractions in the form of distinct areas to cover.

 ## Governance and risk management

+> If you know the enemy and know yourself, you need not fear the result of a hundred battles. -- Sun Tzŭ: The Art of War

 You should get at least a rough understanding of your organization's business and products.
 Find out your [responsibility](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/shared-responsibility.html) boundaries and what data and compute/storage/network resources you need to protect.
 This depends on the service model you use or provide (IaaS, PaaS or SaaS).
 Get some idea [who](https://github.com/jreisinger/docs/blob/master/notes/sec/threat-actors.md) is most likely to cause problems and [how](https://attack.mitre.org).